 What makes us human?
 And why do we sometimes fear artificial intelligence?
 And what about technological singularity - the moment in time when artificial intelligence outperforms human intelligence?
 The increasing yet often invisible implementation of AI in our daily life (think voice assistant and deep-learning algorithms) causes more questions than answers.
 Should we be defensive or welcome this new technology as part of our human evolution?

-The recently opened exhibition AI: More than Human at the Barbican in London invites you to explore your relationship with artificial intelligence.
-Curators Suzanne Livingston and Maholo Uchida have invited artists, scientists and researchers to demonstrate AI’s potential to revolutionize our lives.
+Curators Suzanne Livingston and Maholo Uchida have asked artists, scientists and researchers to demonstrate AI’s potential to revolutionize our lives.
 Experience the capabilities of AI in the form of cutting-edge research projects by DeepMind, Massachusetts Institute of Technology (MIT) and Neri Oxman; and interact directly with exhibits and installations to experience the possibilities first-hand.

 Take your chance and dive into this immersive installation What a Loving and Beautiful World by artist collective teamLab.
 The visuals consist out of Chinese characters and natural phenomena triggered by interaction.
 When a visitor touches a character, the world contained inside that character unfolds on the walls.